OFW & DSVS Publications

 The division also serves as a clearinghouse for state and local information as well as producing the Small Business Calendar of Events and Business Ventures, a quarterly newsletter.

-Stop Skill Source)
+(Your One Stop Skill Source)

 The SkillSource Centers provides job search assistance, skills assessments, career training, resume preparation and interview coaching for Fairfax County residence.
 The Northern Virginia Workforce Investment Board (NVWIB), through its SkillSource Centers, works with businesses to identify training needs and employment opportunities in the region and delivers placement and training services to job seekers.
 The SkillSource Centers and affiliates are conveniently located throughout Northern Virginia.